medic/cht-docs/content/en/contribute/code/workflow.md

 Aim for self-documenting code.
 Where code cannot be made self-documenting add commenting.
 Usually comments are useful when they explain why some code exists, and should not be explaining what some code is doing.

+### Pushing Code & Opening Pull Requests

+- If your code is in a regular pull request, it is assumed to be done and only needing a review and testing as checks before merging.
+It is best to request a reviewer, but otherwise anyone may freely review your PR.
+- If your code is in a draft PR, it is assumed to be a work-in-progress where collaboration is welcome, but best to communicate about specifics before assuming anything is complete.
+- If you have pushed code to a remote branch without a pull request, it is assumed to be a work-in-progress where collaboration is unexpected.

+A good workflow would be to work locally, pushing to a remote branch as you make progress, possibly open a draft PR for some initial collaboration on tricky parts, and once everything is done, convert the draft PR to a regular PR to be reviewed.

 ### Reviewing

 The author and reviewer should use this [guide to code reviewing](https://google.github.io/eng-practices/review/developer/).